freebayes/freebayes/README.md

 ### Effective base depth

-By default, filters are left completely open, as both mapping quality and base quality are incorporated into the reported site quality (QUAL in the VCF) and genotype quality (GQ, when supplying `--genotype-qualities`).
+By default, filters are left completely open.
+Use `--experimental-gls` if you would like to integrate both base and mapping quality are into the reported site quality (QUAL in the VCF) and genotype quality (GQ, when supplying `--genotype-qualities`).
 This integration is driven by the "Effective Base Depth" metric first developed in [snpTools](http://www.hgsc.bcm.edu/software/snptools), which scales observation quality by mapping quality.
-In short, *P(Obs|Genotype) ~ P(MappedCorrectly(Obs))P(SequencedCorrectly(Obs))*.
+When `--experimental-gls` is given, *P(Obs|Genotype) ~ P(MappedCorrectly(Obs))P(SequencedCorrectly(Obs))*.